quanterall/ElixirMaterials/chapters/03_operators.md

 ```

 The only restrictions when using the capture operator `&` to create a function are:
-1. You should have at least one placeholder.
+1. At last one placeholder should be present.
 When no placeholders are specified it raises a `CompileError`
   ```elixir
   iex(1)> &(1 + 2)
   ** (CompileError) iex:54: invalid args for &, expected one of: